mondayoffkane/Run_Ball/Assets/MondayOFF/ReadMe.md

 ## Adverty
 > See [Documentation](https://adverty.com/4.1/documentation) for more details
 - Check `initializeAdvertyOnAwake` if your game have main camera at the start of game scene and is the only camera throughout the gameplay.
-- Call `InitializeAdverty(Camera)` if you want to manually initialze Adverty.
+- Call `InitializeAdverty(Camera)` if you want to manually initialize Adverty.
 - Call `ChangeAdvertyCamera(Camera)` if your main camera changes during gameplay.

 ## Events